Steyr M: Other safety features

+Comparison with other pistols

 While the Steyr M is frequently compared to Glock-series pistols (both are polymer-framed striker-fired pistols, with Tenifer finishes), there are several differences in the details of the design.

 For example, the M-series had a fully supported chamber in all chamberings from the start (Some Glock models also had this feature from the start, other Glock models evolved to having more supported chambers when compared to their original internal layout), unique triangular/trapezoid sights, three loaded chamber indicators (both visual and tactile as the extractor will protrude slightly when the chamber is loaded, there is also a witness hole on the top of the barrel and a rod on the back of the slide that protrudes when the chamber is loaded) and a different grip angle (111°).

 Takedown is also considerably different as on the Steyr M, a button must be depressed while a takedown lever is rotated down.
 Glock pistols require you to pull two levers downward while pulling slightly back on the slide in order to take the pistol apart.
 Both designs, however, require the user to pull the trigger to complete a field strip.

 Product evolution

 First-generation models

 The original M models were produced from 1999 to 2004 and are considered "first generation" designs.

-These models have a relatively smooth frame with the Steyr Arms logo imprinted on both sides of the grip, no thumb rests, no accessory rail and a rounded trigger guard.
-The first generation guns only are available in the M size, in 9mm, .40 S&W and .357 SIG.
-The first generation guns were only produced in the M (Medium) and S (Sub-Compact/Small) sizes.
+The first generation guns were produced in the M (Medium) and S (Sub-Compact/Small) sizes, and were chambered in 9mm, .40 S&W and .357 SIG.

+These models are most easily distinguished by their frames, which have no grip texture at all aside from some straight lines molded into the polymer.

+The Steyr Arms "target" logo is also in the center of both sides of the grip, and there is a single finger groove on the front strap.

+The first generation guns also have no thumb rests, and have an early proprietary accessory rail, as standardized rails had not been established yet.

+The first generation S9 frame is too small for a rail and does not have one.

+The first generation models only came in black, with a flat black coating on the slide, however this black coating is commonly worn off on guns that were used heavily.

+The first generation models are the only guns in the series that have a rounded trigger guard, somewhat resembling the Smith & Wesson SW.
+The first generation models are also notable because they were the only generation that had the manual safety on every gun manufactured, located inside the trigger guard.
+Beginning with the second generation, the manual safety feature was optional.